 View this post on Instagram

-Hopefully, you have managed to secure your flight ticket, and the next thing is to know how to get around the city.
+Hopefully, you have managed to secure your flight ticket (limited to 200 travellers per flight), and the next thing is to know how to get around the city.
 It’s rather convenient to get around Hong Kong, thanks to its well-run transportation options, which include trams, taxis, trains, and ferries.

 The Airport Express